f-aguzzi/ChemFuseKit/docs/src/pages/project/project-plan.md

 The process model will take some key concepts from the Agile philosophy while also maintaining a more rigorous approach, as much as possible.
-Given that the core of the classification system is already set out in Doctor Felizzato's scripts, and that I have no experience with chemiometry, all the refactoring efforts will need to alter as little as possible from the flow of data in the original code.
+Given that the core of the classification system is already set out in Doctor Felizzato's scripts, and that I have no experience with chemometrics, all the refactoring efforts will need to alter as little as possible from the flow of data in the original code.